OpenNTI/nti.webhooks/docs/customizing_payloads.rst

 applied at the same time.

-The first way to customize the body is to register an adapter producing an ``IWebhookPayload.`` The adapter can be an adapter for just the object, or it can be a multi-adapter from the object and the event that triggered the subscription.
+The first way to customize the body is to register an adapter producing an :class:`~nti.webhooks.interfaces.IWebhookPayload`.
+The adapter can be an adapter for just the object, or it can be a multi-adapter from the object and the event that triggered the subscription.
 By default, both an adapter named :attr:`.DefaultWebhookDialect.externalizer_name` and the unnamed adapter are attempted.
 When such an adapter is found, its value is externalized instead of the target of the event.